vpavlenko/vpavlenko/README.md

 # Rawl

-Rawl colorizes any music notation so that you see chords faster.
-Demo: https://rawl.rocks/
+[rawl.rocks](https://rawl.rocks/) colorizes any music notation so that you see chords faster

 In Rawl I also try to reuse a huge collection of MIDI files available in the internet to show the real structure of Western harmony and arrangement, at scale.